Nipponzan Myohoji-Atlanta Dojo

 In Nipponzan Myohoji, we engage in Pilgrimages that focus on issues of justice, peace and the environment.
 For us at the Smoky Mountains Peace Pagoda/Atlanta Dojo, we have two annual pilgrimages: one from Selma to Montgomery, AL in March and another to Oak Ridge, TN in the summer.

-Great Smoky Mtns.
-Peace Pagoda 1878 Peace Pagoda Way, Newport, TN
+Great Smoky Mountains Peace Pagoda 1878 Peace Pagoda Way, Newport, TN 37821

-Great Smoky Mtns.
-Peace Pagoda 1878 Peace Pagoda Way, Newport, TN
+Great Smoky Mountains Peace Pagoda 1878 Peace Pagoda Way, Newport, TN 37821

-Great Smoky Mtns.
-Peace Pagoda 1878 Peace Pagoda Way, Newport, TN
+Great Smoky Mountains Peace Pagoda 1878 Peace Pagoda Way Newport, TN 37821

-Great Smoky Mtns.
-Peace Pagoda 1878 Peace Pagoda Way, Newport, TN
+Great Smoky Mountains Peace Pagoda 1878 Peace Pagoda Way Newport, TN 37821

-Great Smoky Mtns.
-Peace Pagoda 1878 Peace Pagoda Way, Newport, TN
+Great Smoky Mountains Peace Pagoda 1878 Peace Pagoda Way Newport, TN 37821

-Great Smoky Mtns.
-Peace Pagoda 1878 Peace Pagoda Way, Newport, TN
+Great Smoky Mountains Peace Pagoda 1878 Peace Pagoda Way Newport, TN 37821

 For more information and lots of pictures, click the button below.